Practical Ideas to aid you in reaching your aspired goals

 Big Spring Farm Annual Pasture Walk

 Join us for our annual pasture walk and spend the day with like-minded farmers, graziers, researchers, and friends.
-This pasture walk is a discussion, a place to ask your burning questions and get insight on issues facing farmers here and now.
+This pasture walk is a discussion, a place to ask your burning questions and get insight into issues facing farmers here and now.
 Bring samples of your problem weeds or grasses to help with your pasture inventory.
-We’re all here to help us along the way to regenerative farming.
+We’re all here to help along the way to regenerative farming.

 Your desire to map a course for land regeneration begins with understanding the root causes and moving forward with a solid plan.